| || |

 December 8-9, 2016

-A number of other topics will be addressed on the afternoon on December 8th and the morning of December 9th:
+A number of other topics were addressed on the afternoon on December 8th and the morning of December 9th:

 • Social sciences and humanities research on achieving transformational change, including discussion of the IPCC 1.5 C

-special report and ongoing work coordinated by the International Social Sciences Council–this is a follow up to discussion at
+special report and ongoing work coordinated by the International Social Sciences Council–this was a follow up to discussion

-BECS’ spring meeting on insights and needs from the social and behavioral sciences to support the bottom-up Paris climate
+at BECS’ spring meeting on insights and needs from the social and behavioral sciences to support the bottom-up Paris

-• Risk Framing for the National Climate Assessment–this discussion will build on the spring workshop convened by BECS at
+• Risk Framing for the National Climate Assessment–this discussion built on the spring workshop convened by BECS at

 the request of the US Global Change Research Program

-• USGCRP Social Sciences Task Force–members of the task force will describe progress and strategies for advancing
+• USGCRP Social Sciences Task Force–members of the task force described progress and strategies for advancing

 contributions of the social and behavioral sciences to global change research and decision support